 International development organisations, NGOs, state officials and tourist agencies often tend to take remoteness as an analytic starting point: communities in the rugged highlands of Asia are seen as backward, authentic, or unruly because – for better or worse – they are isolated and far away from developed, urban centres and state control.
 However, state-of-the-art research on circulation and mobility shows that connectivity with the outside world is an essential feature of livelihood strategies in remote areas.
 They frequently find themselves at old crossroads of intensive exchange of natural resources, labour, capital and manufactured goods.
 Highland Asian livelihoods are shaped as much by connectivity as by remoteness.

-Setting out from this observation, our hypothesis is that remoteness and connectivity constitute each other in particular ways.
-Our aim with this research project is to analyse the nexus of remoteness and connectivity and thereby lay the groundwork for a new apprehension of the role and position of remote frontiers in general.
+Setting out from this observation, we argue that remoteness and connectivity constitute each other in particular ways.
+Our objective is to analyse the nexus of remoteness and connectivity and thereby lay the groundwork for a new apprehension of the role and position of remote frontiers in general.

 Here is a recording of a project presentation held in Munich on 2 November 2015;

 Highland Asia Research Group